Skip to content

 return VEl.input(oninput=self.on_input, type="text", value=self.text)

-3. context_state - which is shared accross components down the tree from the first component that uses it
+3. context_state - which is shared across components down the tree from the first component that uses it

 4. local_state_box - which is confined to a single component instance, but requires manual updates

-from rxxxt import Component, event_handler, VEl, Element, local_state_box
+from rxxxt import Component, Element, event_handler, El, local_state_box

 def render(self) -> Element: